 If you have an older artificial tree which is looking a little sparse in places, we love their idea of adding a few stems of real fir.
 This will help rejuvenate the tree and add a little of that fabulous evergreen fragrance at the same time.

-Pro Tip: Wear gloves when fluffing as those needles can be surprising sharp!
+Pro Tip: Wear gloves when fluffing your Christmas tree as those needles can be surprisingly sharp!

-Pro Tip: Ensure that all your lights are in full working order before you start adding them to the tree!
+Pro tip: Make sure all your lights are in full working order before you start adding them to the tree.

 Is there such a thing as too many lights?